markpatton/pass-uber-interleaved/pass-core/pass-core-file-service/README.md

 configured persistence store.
 The service is currently designed to persist to a filesystem or S3 compatible storage.

 ## Configuration
-The service is configured via environment variables in the .env file in the pass-core-main module.
+The service is configured via environment variables.
 The service by default will use a filesystem based persistence store and does not require any additional configuration.
-If the variable PASS_CORE_FILE_SERVICE_ROOT_DIR does not have any value, the File Service will default to the system temp folder and create a temporary root folder of a random value in the system temp.
+If the variable
+PASS_CORE_FILE_SERVICE_ROOT_DIR does not have any value, the File Service will default to the system temp folder and create a temporary root folder of a random value in the system temp.
 The following environment variables are available for configuring the service: